Volunteer From Home and Help Those Impacted by Cancer

 Write a message of encouragement on the underside of the birdhouse such as "Sending warm thoughts", "Thinking gently of your health", or "You are loved."
 Please don't use "Get well soon" as the artwork may be shared with a child of a patient or a caregiver.

 The birdhouses will be on display during the opening celebration of our 10th annual exhibition of cancer survivor art at the Figge Art Museum on Thursday, September 24 from 6 to 9 p.m.
+Stay tuned for updates.
+Depending on COVID-19 circumstances, the display may be virtual.

 We encourage you to get your children involved and enhance their learning at home: